 Kimberly Faith: Right.
 Right.

-John McLarty: don’t remember you saying it.
-You’ve told us that.
+John McLarty: I remember you saying it, you’ve told us that.
 That’s amazing.

-Kimberly Faith: It’s it was so amazing.
+Kimberly Faith: It was so amazing.
 It’s happened to me twice.

 John McLarty: But believable.

-Yes.
-And then we have the word, the written word of God.
-Right.
-And that mystic combination of that.
-And then when we read the word and have the spirit interpreting it for us, it it’s so powerful.
+John McLarty: And that mystic combination of that.
+And then when we read the word and have the spirit interpreting it for us, it’s so powerful.

-John McLarty: a we’re talking about.
+John McLarty: I think that’s what we’re talking about.
 What a resource.

 Kimberly Faith: Yes.
-And and so let’s kind of segue now into the second way the spirit works in us and that he intercedes Mhmm.
-In our prayers.
-And, you know, I’m sure everybody listening to this can relate to this, how you sometimes pray and it feels like it’s just hitting the ceiling.
-You
+And so let’s kind of segue now into the second way the spirit works in us and that is he intercedes in our prayers.
+And, you know, I’m sure everybody listening to this can relate to this, how you sometimes pray and it feels like it’s just hitting the ceiling, you know?

 John McLarty: That is amazing and comforting.